UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module8/module8_16.md

 2  Sep-11-2019 17:23  Afternoon Ride  Ride  1863     12.52  Wet road but nice whether  2019   Sep   11
 ```

-We are then going to select and reorder the columns in the dataframe so
-the new date columns are on the left side.

 ``` python
 cycling_dates = cycling_dates.loc[:, ['Year', 'Month', 'Day', 'Name',
                                       'Type', 'Time', 'Distance', 'Comments']]